3B Projects

 3B Collective has worked on several site-specific art installations and murals and collaborated with other artists, collectives, galleries, and institutions.
-These institutions have included UCLA, UCSD, El Museo Infantil in Oaxaca, Mexico, LAXART, The Mistake Room, the Hammer Museum, LACE, La Plaza de Cultura y Arte, the Los Angeles County Department of Arts and Culture, the City of Inglewood, and San Diego City College.
+These institutions have included UCLA, UCSD, El Museo Infantil in Oaxaca, Mexico, the Brick (formerly LAXART), The Mistake Room, the Hammer Museum, LACE, La Plaza de Cultura y Arte, the Los Angeles County Department of Arts and Culture, the Los Angeles Department of Cultural Affairs, the City of Inglewood, Mesa College San Diego and San Diego City College.
 Contracted projects have included work with artists like Barbara Kruger, Emory Douglas, Barbara Solomon, and Eduardo Sarabia.

 Completed Public Art Projects